fastlane/docs/docs/best-practices/keys.md

 # fastlane keys

-This guide will show you the best ways to store and use your keys for services like Crashlytics, Slack, etc.
+This guide will show you the best ways to store and use your keys and sensitive secrets for services like Crashlytics, Slack, etc.

-# In your `Fastfile`
+# In your Fastfile

 ```ruby
 lane :beta do